 If a man has at some time, despite his best efforts, gotten behind in his financial or other obligations, that fact likely will not be held against him; if he has failed to meet his obligations when capable of doing so he will probably be rejected by Masonry.

 In summary, Freemasons will not knowingly elect bad apples into their order, they wish new members to be better men than themselves—at least as good.
 Masons do not claim to be or wish to be reformers, but they do believe a good man coming into the fraternity will become a better man as a result of his membership.
 Should you have interest in joining our fraternity, seek out a Mason and ask him for a petition.

-To meet the necessary qualifications for membership in a Masonic Lodge under the jurisdiction of the Grand Lodge of China, you must:
+To meet the necessary qualifications for membership in a Masonic Lodge under the Jurisdiction of the Grand Lodge of Free and Accepted Masons of China, you must:

-- Request membership out of your own free will and accord,
+- Request membership of your own free will and accord,

 - have resided within the Jurisdiction of the Grand Lodge of China (Taiwan, R.O.C.) for the last twelve months, and within the Jurisdiction of the specific Lodge you are petitioning for the last six months,